 Keep a Routine

-Try to go to bed and wake up at the same time every day including on the weekends if possible.
-Just like your workout or diet, trying to keep to a routine is an excellent way to set yourself up for success.
+Try going to bed and waking up at the same time every day including on the weekends if possible.
+Just like your workout or diet, trying to keep a routine is an excellent way to set yourself up for success.
 Understand your sleep requirements.
 Most people need at least seven hours of sleep for optimal recovery so try to commit to a certain amount of sleep each night.

 Bed is for sleep